Staph Infection and Bacteria that is a major problem!

 They need to keep a close watch on the color change and the nature of the wound.
-If they notice, that the wound is getting darker in color, consult a doctor as soon as possible.
+When they notice that the wound is getting darker in color, consult a doctor as soon as possible.

-It is very important to wash the towels used for hand wiping every day.
+It is essential to wash the towels used for hand wiping every day.